 Since the oldest children who have received an Alfond Grant are in the 2nd grade, we all have a little bit of time before the real questions about college and career kick in.
-We’re going to work on more fully developing this part of the site in the not-too-distant-future!
+But … it’s never too early to get started helping your child build a strong foundation for their future!

 Take a look at the information we send you during the year!

 Use this website to sign up today to receive information about the value of your Alfond Grant electronically – and even check the current value of the Alfond Grant any time you want!

 Let your child know that there is money invested for their future education.
 Studies show that children with a college savings account are four times more likely to go to college and three times more likely to graduate – even if there is only a few hundred dollars in the account.

 Developing a “college-going identity” can be an important